26 Using N2WS with Azure

 In N2WS, select the Storage Repositories tab.

-In the New Storage Account Repository screen, complete the following fields, and select Save when complete.
+In the Storage Repositories screen, complete the following fields, and select Save when complete.

-Name - Type a unique name for the new repository, which will also be used as a folder name in the Azure Storage Account container.
+Name - Type a unique name for the new repository, which will also be used as a folder name in the Azure Storage Repository container.
 Only alphanumeric characters and the underscore are allowed.

 Description - Optional brief description of the contents of the repository.